 The Role of Innovation in Enterprise Strategy

-Innovation is not an isolated initiative—it’s a fundamental driver of a resilient enterprise strategy.
+Innovation is not an isolated initiative; it is a fundamental driver of a resilient enterprise strategy.
 In markets defined by rapid change, organizations that embed innovation into their strategic planning consistently outperform those that treat it as a standalone function.

-When innovation is integrated into the strategic framework, it strengthens agility and ensures that long-term plans remain dynamic and competitive.
-Platforms like those from Qmarkets support this by enabling enterprises to collect, evaluate, and scale ideas efficiently.
+When innovation is integrated into the broader strategic framework, it strengthens agility and ensures long-term plans remain competitive and adaptable.
+Platforms such as those offered by Qmarkets support this process by enabling enterprises to collect, evaluate, and scale ideas efficiently across the organization.

 Strategy in Action: Key Lessons for Leaders